tonyhschu/manifold-cad-live-preview/MODEL_GUIDE.md

 ## Best Practices

+1. **Use the synchronous API** - For cleaner, more readable code
-1. **Keep models modular** - Break complex models into components
+2. **Keep models modular** - Break complex models into components
-2. **Use async/await** - All shape creation and operations should use await
 3. **Add descriptive metadata** - Helps others understand your model
 4. **Comment your code** - Especially for complex operations
 5. **Use parameterization** - Make shapes configurable where possible

+## How it Works

+The synchronous API uses top-level await to initialize the Manifold WASM module once when the application starts.
+This means:

+1. The initialization happens only once, at application startup
+2. After initialization, all operations are synchronous
+3. Your model code can be clean and straightforward

 ## Troubleshooting

 - If your model doesn't appear in the preview, check for errors in the browser console
-- Ensure all async operations are properly awaited
 - Verify that your model function returns a valid Manifold object
+- If using the async API, ensure all async operations are properly awaited